liuweien339-sys/TEESimulator-RS/README.md

 #### Special Keywords

-In addition to date values, two special keywords provide advanced control:
+In addition to static dates, several special keywords provide advanced, dynamic control:

+*   **`today`**: Dynamically uses the current date every time an attestation is generated.
+This ensures the device always appears up-to-date without needing manual edits.

+*   **Date Templates**: You can create semi-dynamic dates using `YYYY`, `MM`, and `DD` as placeholders for the current year, month, and day.
+For example, `YYYY-MM-05` will always resolve to the 5th of the current month and year.

 *   **`no`**: This keyword instructs the simulator to **completely omit** the corresponding patch level tag from the generated attestation.